-And finally, watch for our next full issue coming mid-September.... or better still, sign up for » automatic issue notification.
-We do not sell, lend or rent our mailing list so sign up with confidence that you will not be spamed to death.
+And finally, watch for our next update issue coming mid-June 2020.... or better still, sign up for » automatic issue notification.
+We do not sell, lend or rent our mailing list so sign up with confidence that you will not be spamed to death.***

-Continuing our practice of archiving past issues for a rolling five years, the August 2013 and March 2014 issues have now been removed.
+Continuing our practice of archiving past issues for a rolling five years, the April 2015 issue has now been removed.
 The usual reminder: Our almost constant change in layouts to accommodate ever-changing screens has resulted in the removal of early artist feature stories.
 We have reformatted and relaunched a number of these from the earliest and now deleted editions... take a look here: »Archived Artist Stories Index and archived back issues here: »Archived Issues Index***

 Thanks for visiting our latest issue.
 As always, I welcome your comments...